-ARTICLE 2 : Objective
+ARTICLE 2: Objective

-The objective of this Annex is to promote cooperation among Member States in simplifying and harmonizing trade documentation and procedures for the purpose of facilitating intra-SADC trade.
+The objective of this Annex is to promote co-operation among Member States in simplifying and harmonizing trade documentation and procedures for the purpose of facilitating intra-SADC trade.

-ARTICLE 3 : reduction of Costs of Trade Documentation
+ARTICLE 3: Reduction of Costs of Trade Documentation

-Mamber States undertake to reduce the cost of all trade documentation and procedures by: STAATSKOERANT, 12 SEPTEMBER 2000 a dead with their section in the section of
+Member States undertake to reduce the cost of all trade documentation and procedures by:

-- No. 21541 89 - (a) aligning intra-SADC and international trade documentation on the United Nations Layout Key; - (b) reducing to a minimum the number of national documents and copies required for intra-community and international trade transactions; - (c) harmonizing the nature of the information to be contained in documents referred to in sub-paragraph (a) of this paragraph; - (d) reducing to a minimum the number of institutions required to handle documents referred to in sub-paragraph (a) of this paragraph; - (e) centralizing to the extent possible the issuing and processing of documents required for intra-SADC and international trade.
+- (a) aligning intra-SADC and international trade documentation on the United Nations Layout Key; - (b) reducing to a minimum the number of national documents and copies required for intra-community and international trade transactions; - (c) harmonizing the nature of the information to be contained in documents referred to in sub-paragraph (a) of this paragraph; - (d) reducing to a minimum the number of institutions required to handle documents referred to in sub-paragraph (a) of this paragraph; - (e) centralizing to the extent possible the issuing and processing of documents required for intra-SADC and international trade.

-ARTICLE 4 : Standardization of Trade Documents and Information
+ARTICLE 4: Standardization of Trade Documents and Information

-- Member States undertake to use internationally accepted standards, practices and guidelines, as a basis for designing, and standardizing their trade documents and the information required to be contained in such documents. - Member States undertake to encourage and facilitate the use of data processing techniques in processing and transmitting trade data between the various parties and authorities involved in intra-SADC and international trade. - 3.
+- 1. Member States undertake to use internationally accepted standards, practices and guidelines, as a basis for designing, and standardising their trade documents and the information required to be contained in such documents. - 2.
+Member States undertake to encourage and facilitate the use of data processing techniques in processing and transmitting trade data between the various parties and authorities involved in intra-SADC and international trade. - 3.
 Member States shall review national legislation with a view to ensuring that its provisions allow the implementation of paragraph 2 of this Article.
-In particular, national legislation shall provide for: - (a) other information transmission methods as an alternative to paper based documentary requirements e.g. magnetic media and tele-transmission; - (b) other authentication methods as an alternative to hand-written and other paper-based signatures; - the definition of relevant terms by using internationally accepted definitions which take account of data processing media; - (d) the possibility of using public telecommunication infrastructure and of developing and using private telecommunication lines, for trade data transmission;
+In particular, national legislation shall provide for: - (a) other information transmission methods as an alternative to paper based documentary requirements e.g. magnetic media and tele-transmission; - (b) other authentication methods as an alternative to hand-written and other paper-based signatures; - (c) the definition of relevant terms by using internationally accepted definitions which take account of data processing media; - (d) the possibility of using public telecommunication infrastructure and of develop9ing and using private telecommunication lines, for trade data transmission;